crowdsecurity/hub/scenarios/crowdsecurity/smb-slow-bf.md

-Detect super slow SMB bruteforce attempts that evade traditional rate limiting:
+Detect slow SMB bruteforce attempts:

- - Uses conditional type with capacity -1 (unlimited)
- - Triggers when at least 3 failed authentication attempts occur
- - Median interval between attempts exceeds 5 minutes
- - Leakspeed of 2h naturally caps maximum interval (~40-60 minutes for 3 events)
- - Uses `MedianInterval()` helper to detect consistent timing patterns (more robust against outliers)
+ - leakspeed of 60s, capacity of 10

-This scenario complements the standard smb-bf scenario (capacity 5, leakspeed 10s) by catching attackers who deliberately slow their attempts to avoid detection.
-The standard scenario catches 5 failures within ~50 seconds, while this catches 3 failures with median interval >5 minutes (naturally capped by 2h leakspeed).
+This scenario complements the standard smb-bf scenario (capacity 5, leakspeed 10s) by catching slower attacks.
+The standard scenario catches 5 failures within ~50 seconds, while this catches 10 failures over ~10 minutes.

-SMB is a common target for lateral movement in enterprise environments, and sophisticated adversaries often use slow bruteforce techniques to evade detection and avoid account lockouts.
+SMB is a common target for lateral movement in enterprise environments, and attackers may slow their attempts to avoid detection.